Secretary of State rejects two petitions to overturn Missouri’s new abortion law

 Planned Parenthood disputes Missouri’s new medication abortion law

-Secretary of State Jay Ashcroft said Thursday that he has rejected two of three referenda applications seeking to overturn a recently passed law that criminalizes abortions after eight weeks of pregnancy.
+Secretary of State Jay Ashcroft said Thursday that he has rejected two of three referendum applications seeking to overturn a recently passed law that criminalizes abortions after eight weeks of pregnancy.

 Ashcroft said the issue is an emergency clause that went into effect immediately when Gov. Mike Parson signed the bill last month.
 It requires some minors to notify both of their parents before getting an abortion.
 The clause was approved by two-thirds of the legislature, as required by the state constitution.